pettazz/pettazz.com/2023/index.md

   <h1><small>January</small></h1>

+  <p>Took a break from websiting to do some actual creative content, what a nice change of pace that was.
+You still ca 't see it though, not until I *finish the damn website*.</p>

   <p>Very possible that I spent too long on making a menu and remembering anything about CSS, but hey now they got a <code>image-set</code> CSS function (still neeeds a <code>-webkit-</code> prefix but hey pobody's nerfect) that makes @2x images a lot easier, so that's neat.</p>

   <p>Standing up an actual website now, finally, at <a href="https://fartdepot.biz" target="_blank">fartdepot.biz</a>!
 I remember absolutely nothing about how to use Bootstrap so maybe reusing it as the CSS framework isn't the best move.
 Oh well, too late, there's already a coming soon page!</p>